 Assessing the severity of risks

-Once potential risks have been identified, it is essential to assess their severity.
-This involves evaluating the likelihood of the risk occurring and the potential consequences if it does.
-By categorising risks based on their severity, you can prioritize control measures and allocate resources effectively.
+Once potential risks have been identified, the next step is to assess how serious they are.
+This involves looking at both the likelihood of the risk occurring and the potential consequences if it does.
+By assessing severity in a structured way, you can prioritise the most important risks first and focus control measures where they will have the biggest impact.

-Easily include Risk Assessments in your final RAMS document with Evalu-8 EHS
+Easily include Risk Assessments in your final RAMS document with Evalu-8 RAMS software

 When assessing the severity of risks, it is crucial to consider both the immediate and long-term impacts.
 While some risks may have immediate consequences, others may have long-lasting effects on the health and safety of workers.
 By taking a holistic approach to risk assessment, you can ensure that all potential hazards are adequately addressed.